Kiarashmo/AI-Course/README.md

 ## Contact

-If you have any questions or want to connect, feel free to email me at [your email address].
+If you have any questions or want to connect, feel free to email me at mokhtarikiarash@gmail.com.
 I am always open to new opportunities and collaborations in the field of AI.